christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     wife were adopted by Julius Caesar and raised in Rome.
--   Alexander (grandson of King Herod and great-grandson of Simon Boethus) = (King/Tetrarch) Ptolemy (Alexander) bar Menneus aka Ptolemy of Mauretania (aka 'Joseph Panthera', the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or Cleopatros) aka Tiberius Julius Alexander Major aka Alexander the Alabarch.
+-   Alexander (grandson of King Herod and great-grandson of Simon Boethus) = (King/Tetrarch) Ptolemy (Alexander) bar Menneus aka Ptolemy of Mauretania (aka Joseph Panthera, the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or Cleopatros) aka Tiberius Julius Alexander Major aka Alexander the Alabarch.
 -   Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia = Philo of Alexandria, the sister-wife of Alexander (grandson of King Herold).
-She was also Claudius and Nero's secretary 'Pallas', and 'Antonia Caenis' who was Vespasian's first cousin and mistress.
+She was also Claudius and Nero's secretary "Pallas", and "Antonia Caenis" who was Vespasian's first cousin and mistress.
--   Bartholemew ('Bar Ptolemy') = son of Simon Boethus.
+-   Bartholemew ("Bar Ptolemy") = son of Simon Boethus.
 -   Cleopatra VII Thea Philopator, Queen of the Ptolemaic Kingdom of Egypt = Dynamis Ourania, Queen of Bosphorus.
 -   Eleazar ben Boethus = Lazarus of Bethany, son of Simon Boethus.